 3-1.
-Mounting the engine(s) on boat Center of Boat
+Mounting the engine on boat

-- (1) Position . . . above keel line
+- (1) Position ... above keel line

-- Set engine at center of boat.
-(Fig. 1)
+- Set engine center of boat.(Fig. 1)

 - (2) Transom matching

-Be sure that the antiventilation plate of the outboard is below the water surface when running with the throttle wide open.
+Be sure that the anti-ventilation plate of the outboard is below the water surface when running with the throttle wide open.
 (Fig. 2)

-If the above condition cannot be met due to the shape of thee bottom of your boat, please consult the dealer.
+If the above condition cannot be met due to the shape of the bottom of your boat, please consult the dealer.

 (3) To attach the engine to the boat, tighten the clamp screws by turning their handles.
 (Fig. 3)